 The reliance on volunteers - usually recruited from the community in which the bus operates - already links a Bürgerbus much closer to the local community than a traditional public transport service, which is managed by medium or large companies dealing with a large area and with drivers living somewhere else.
 In this way, the Bürgerbus drivers and other activists are close to their customers and are able to respond to specific local needs.
 Furthermore, the Bürgerbus depends on local cooperation and networking to secure funding and fulfil its role.
 Support from the local authorities, businesses and civil society organisation is therefore very important.

 The exclusive use of small vehicles is linked to the fact that Bürgerbusse are complements to other public transport services and operate in areas of low demand, where these vehicles are sufficient.
-But the main reason is a practical one: holders of a normal car driving license in Germany are permitted to steer vehicles carrying up to 8 passengers.
-To be able to get enough volunteers, it is essential to use vehicles that citizens with the normal driving license can drive.
+But the main reason is a practical one: holders of a normal car driving license are permitted to steer vehicles carrying up to 8 passengers.
+To get enough volunteers, it is essential to use vehicles that citizens with the normal driving license are allowed to drive drive.

-There are today more than 250 Bürgerbus services operating in Germany.
-The idea of using volunteers in public transport was first used in Germany in 1985.
+There are today about 350 Bürgerbus services operating in Germany.
+The idea of using volunteers in public transport was first applied in Germany in 1985.
 Following initial success, the state of North-Rhine Westphalia (Nordrhein-Westfalen) decided to fund further pilot applications and then set up a framework of financial support.
 This has been maintained ever since and had a significant positive impact on the number of schemes - about half of all Bürgerbus services operate in North-Rhine Westphalia.
-In the state of Baden-Württemberg, about 30 “Bürgerbus” services and about a dozen “Bürgerrufautos” (passenger cars providing a demand-responsive service, see below) are operating at present.
+In the state of Baden-Württemberg, about 60 "Bürgerbus" services and about 30 "Bürgerrufautos" (passenger cars providing a demand-responsive service, see below) are operating at present.
 Locations can be seen on the map.

 Service types and settings